-Students enrolled at Catawba College who wish to participate in military courses for transfer credit should secure permission from
+Students enrolled at Catawba College who wish to participate in military courses for transfer credit should secure permission from the Registrar prior to participation in the military work.
+The Registrar will determine whether academic credit will be granted.

 Credit by Examination - Credit for courses taught at Catawba College may be awarded by examination.
 No more than four (4) semester hours per major, and no more than 12 semester hours total will be allowed for credit by examination.
 All credit-by-exam paperwork for the current semester should be on file in the Registrar's Office no later than the published date on the academic calendar published in the front of the catalog.
 This date corresponds to the last day to drop a class in the day program.
 Credit by examination policy guidelines and exam petition forms are available in the Registrar's Office.